 Mr Tomlins runs a successful pet supplies business through his limited company from a busy rented shop in a high street location.
-He is interested in purchasing the freehold of the property which includes a flat above the shop but he has no available capital.
+He is interested in purchasing the freehold of the property which includes a flat above the shop but he has limited available personal and company capital.
 His financial adviser explains that there might be the chance of purchasing the premises through his pension but the flat above could cause complications.